 - 1. Curricular activities occur within the regular school day and constitute the delivery of instruction to students in the Tintic School District. - 2.
-Co-curricular activities are an extension of classroom instruction in which participation is by the entire class or sizable portion thereof.
+Co-curricular activities are an extension of classroom instruction in which participation is by the entire class or significant portion thereof.
 They relate directly to, and enhance student learning of essential elements through participation, demonstration, illustration, and observation.
 Co-curricular activities are included in the teacher's instructional plan and conducted by or supervised by a classroom teacher or other educational professional such as a librarian, school nurse, counselor, or administrator. - 3.
 Extracurricular activities are school-sponsored activities that are not directly related to the instruction of the essential elements, but that may have an indirect relation to some of the areas of curriculum.
 They offer worthwhile and significant contributions to a student's personal, physical, and social development.
-Participation in extracurricular activities is a privilege and not a right, and students must meet specific requirements.
-Activities may include performances, contests, demonstrations, displays, athletic practices, dances, prom, and club activities.
+Participation in extracurricular activities is a privilege and not a right, and students must meet specific requirements in order to participate.
+Activities may include, but are not limited to, performances, contests, demonstrations, displays, athletic practices, dances, prom, and club activities.